What is a Cuboctahedron?

 Euler's path

-possible to follow the edges, so that you use the edges once only.
+Therefore it is possible to follow the edges, so that you use the edges

-get the following net from six squares and eight triangles.
-This is one
+you get the following net from six squares and eight triangles.
+This is

 You see: